Saint Anne Parish Church (Pagbilao): Features

 Also known as "The Shrine of MSKs", it is considered to be locally known as the Smallest Parish Shrine in the Philippines.

 Facade

 The Stained glass in the front of the church symbolizes the motherhood of St. Anne to Mary, and to the whole of Malicboy.

-Candle Park And Garden
+Candle park and garden

-Was constructed in the year 2000, the Candle Park and Garden is one of the places of meditation for the devotees and parishioners of St. Anne.
+Constructed in 2000, the Candle Park and Garden is one of the places of meditation for devotees and parishioners of St. Anne.
 People may light their candles and wish to St. Anne.
-There are different sites for meditation in the garden, which includes the site for the sick people, people who want to have children, etc.
+There are different sites for meditation in the garden, including sites for the sick people, people who want to have children, etc.

 Administration

 St. Anne Parish and Diocesan Shrine is in the jurisdiction of the Vicariate of St. Andrew in the District of St. Matthew of the Diocese of Lucena.
 Rev. Fr.
 Joseph T. Estremera, serves as parish priest he is parish priest from National Shrine of Our Lady of Sorrows Parish in Dolores, Quezon from 2009 to 2015.